-Freshers' Camp is available for both undergraduate and masters students, while Fresh Camp offers camping opportunities for international students.
+Fresh Camp is available for both undergraduate and masters students, while Freshers' Camp offers camping opportunities for international students.

 The University strives to offer students a useful, fun, experiential and community-building programme beyond the compulsory academic administration.
-Therefore, the Enrolment and Orientation event is an function where students can get information directly from representatives of the university areas (Academy, Service Areas, Student Organizations, Student Union), get immediate answers to their questions, attend a briefing with their supervisor and Student Union, and watch videos with information on studies and the Neptun system.
-The University organises integration sessions, board games, and formal and informal discussions.
+The Welcome week is a possibility where students can get information directly from representatives of the university areas (academic andservice areas, student Ooganizations and Student Union), get immediate answers to their questions, attend a briefing with their supervisor and Student Union, and watch videos with information on studies and the Neptun system.
+The University organises integration sessions, board games, a sport day and formal and informal discussions.
 In addition, a campus tour and a learning skills workshop will support orientation in higher education and on campus.

 The Get Together Party, which takes place in September, not only makes it easy to connect with classmates, but also gives students the opportunity to meet lecturers, university staff or upper-year students.
-Student organisations and the Student Union also offer a variety of activities.
-For example, Freshers' Week, Freshers' Boat and the Freshers' Ball are organised.
+Student organisations and the Student Union also offer a variety of activities, for example Freshers' Week, Freshers' Boat and the Freshers' Ball are organised.
 Sightseeing tours of Budapest, Hungarian language workshops, and events showcasing Hungarian culture and gastronomy are also available for international students.